k2052/padrino-ebook/README.md

 # Stripe + Padrino + Ebook

-A very basic example for using Stripe together with Padrino to sell an web-accessible version of an ebook.
+A very basic example for using Stripe together with Padrino to sell a web-accessible version of an ebook.
 Could be used as the starting point for selling an html ebook, an article, implementing a paywall etc.

 ![Screenshot](https://raw.github.com/k2052/padrino-ebook/master/screenshot.png)